Nazino tragedy: Rediscovery

-After the initial investigations in late 1933, the events at Nazino Island were forgotten as they were supressed from being made public, and only a small number of survivors, government officials, and eyewitnesses knew of their occurrence.
-In 1988, at the time of the glasnost policy in the Soviet Union, details of the Nazino affair first became available to the general public through the efforts of the human rights group Memorial.
+After the initial investigations in late 1933, the events at Nazino Island were forgotten as they were suppressed from being made public; only a small number of survivors, government officials and eyewitnesses knew of their occurrence.
+In 1988, at the time of the glasnost policy in the Soviet Union, details of the affair first became available to the general public through the efforts of the human rights group Memorial.
 In 1989, an eyewitness reported to Memorial:

-The French historian Nicolas Werth, who earlier co-authored The Black Book of Communism, published the book Cannibal Island about the affair in 2006.
+French historian Nicolas Werth, who earlier co-authored The Black Book of Communism, published the book Cannibal Island about the affair in 2006.
 It was translated into English in 2007.
 In 2009 a documentary L'île aux Cannibales (Cannibal Island) was made, based on the book.